lee2sman/scripting_fall2020/week5/README.md

 Make a simple bookmarklet to funkify the web.
 Your bookmarklet, when you click on it, should add CSS, change placement of things, alter words or otherwise affect the page a viewer is looking at.

+For inspiration, check out my [class site](https://change-stylesheet-w-jquery.glitch.me/) for heavy CSS hacking, or make your own easy-to-read-hack, or alternative-dark-mode or remove-adds on a website you frequent.